raspberrypi/documentation/configuration/config-txt/video.md

 ### hdmi_blanking

-Allows the Raspberry Pi to use DPMS to tell the display to go into standby mode to save power.
-Without this setting, the display will not go into standby mode.
+Setting `hdmi_blanking` to `1` allows the Raspberry Pi to use DPMS to tell the screen to go into standby mode to save power.
+The default value is `0`.
+This setting has no effect on the Pi 4.

 **NOTE:** This feature may cause issues when using applications which don't use the framebuffer, such as omxplayer.